tomkerkhove/promitor/docs/configuration/metrics/storage-queue.md

 - `accountName` - The name of the storage account
 - `queueName` - The name of the queue
 - `sasToken` - The SAS token used to access the queue/account
+  - `sasToken.environmentVariable` - Defines the environment variable which contains the SAS token to authenticate with
+  - `sasToken.rawValue` - Contains the raw hardcoded SAS token _(less secure)_

 Supported metrics:
 - `TimeSpentInQueue` - Time in seconds that the oldest message has been waiting in the queue to be processed.